What Are Oracle SQL Analytic Functions?

 What Is The Windowing Clause?

 The windowing_clause allows you to specify a range of rows that are used to perform the calculations for the current row.
+This is part of the window function syntax.

 The syntax of the windowing_clause is quite complicated, but here it is: